orbitalquark/textadept/doc/14_Appendix.md

 Textadept 5.5 beta introduced a curses version that can run in a terminal emulator.
-However, since curses is quite low-level in terms of graphics capability compared to GTK+, the curses version of Textadept lacks some features in its editing component Scintilla:
+However, since curses is quite low-level in terms of graphics capability compared to GTK+, the curses version of Textadept lacks some features in its editing component Scintilla and in general:

 * Any settings with alpha values are not supported.
 * Autocompletion lists cannot show images (pixmap surfaces are not supported).